sparkflows/sparkflows-docs/docs/tutorials/data-engineering/rename-columns.rst

 Print the Results
 ------------------

-It prints the results after Renaming Columns.
+It print the results after Renaming Columns.

 Processor Configuration